JoshPatton26/Python-Projects/PythonScripting/README.md

    ```bash
    cd ../PythonScripting
    ```
-Make sure you have the Go interpreter installed by going to https://go.dev/ and downloading for the respective operating system:

 Run the Python file using "python main.py (source directory) (target directory)":
    ```bash
    python main.py data target